 Community Conservation in Sumatra

-With your help we can keep our team of 10 rangers employed and patrolling monthly, making a difference to the buffer zone of the threatened Leuser ecosystem - there is currently noone else doing this work along the forest border.
-We thank you so much for your support and generosity in helping to keep the wildlife and people of the Leuser ecosystem safe.
+With your help we can keep our team of skilled and dedicated rangers employed and patrolling monthly, maintaining a presence in the buffer zone of the threatened Leuser Ecosystem.
+We thank you so much for your support and generosity in helping to keep the wildlife and people of the Leuser Ecosystem safe.